Meldin Drešković

-Meldin Drešković (born 26 March 1998) is a Montenegrin professional footballer who plays as a centre-back for club Darmstadt 98.
+Meldin Drešković (born 26 March 1998) is a Montenegrin professional footballer who plays as a centre-back for German club Darmstadt 98.

 Club career

 On 26 May 2022, Drešković moved to Debrecen in Hungary.

 Drešković transferred to 2.
 Bundesliga club Darmstadt 98 on 3 February 2025.
 The length of his contract was not disclosed.
+On 9 January 2026, he returned to Hungary and joined Nyíregyháza until the end of the season.

 International career

 On 28 March 2022, Drešković made his international debut for Montenegro in an exhibition match against Greece which ended in a 1–0 win for Montenegro.